-Substantially all of the Company's stranded costs relate to (i) Unitil Power's long-term power purchase agreements (which Unitil Power divested under long-term contract buyout agreements) and (ii) Fitchburg's formerly owned generation assets and purchase power agreements (which Fitchburg divested under a long-term contract buy-out agreement).
+Substantially all of the Company's stranded costs relate to (i) Unitil Power's long-term power purchase agreements (which Unitil Power divested under long-term contract buyout agreements) and (ii) Fitchburg's formerly owned generation assets and purchase power agreements (which Fitchburg divested under a longterm contract buy-out agreement).
 Unitil Power made the final payment on its long-term contract buyout agreements in October 2010, which ended its obligations in the underlying purchase power contracts.
-As a result, in accordance with its retail stranded cost recovery rates, substantially all of Unitil Energy's stranded costs are projected to be fully recovered by July 31, 2011.
-Because Fitchburg continues to remain ultimately responsible for purchase power payments underlying its long-term buyout agreements, Fitchburg could incur additional stranded costs were they required to resell such divested entitlements prior to the end of their term for amounts less than the amounts agreed to under the existing long-term buyout agreements.
+As a result, in accordance with its retail stranded cost recovery rates, as of December 31, 2011, Unitil Energy has recovered substantially all of its stranded costs with the remaining \$4.2 million of stranded costs projected to be fully recovered over the next ten years.
+Because Fitchburg continues to remain ultimately responsible for purchase power payments underlying its long-term buyout agreements, Fitchburg could incur additional stranded costs if they were required to resell such divested entitlements prior to the end of their term for amounts less than the amounts agreed to under the existing long-term buyout agreements.
 The Company expects that any such additional stranded costs would be recovered from its customers, however such recovery would require approval from the MDPU, the receipt of which cannot be assured.
 If the Company is unable to recover a significant amount of such stranded costs in its rates, or if the Company's recovery of such stranded costs in its rates is significantly delayed, then the Company's financial condition or results or operations could be adversely affected.
-Please see (i) the section entitled Regulatory Matters-Overview (Unitil Energy, Fitchburg, and Northern Utilities) in Item 7 (Management's Discussion and Analysis of Financial Condition and Results of Operations) and (ii) the section entitled Regulatory Matters-Overview (Unitil Energy, Fitchburg, and Northern Utilities) in Note 6 (Commitments and Contingencies) to the accompanying Consolidated Financial Statements.
+Please see (i) the section entitled Regulatory Matters-Overview (Unitil Energy, Fitchburg, and Northern Utilities) in Item 7 (Management's Discussion and Analysis of Financial Condition and Results of Operations) and (ii) the section entitled Regulatory Matters-Overview (Unitil Energy, Fitchburg, and Northern Utilities) in Note 5 (Commitments and Contingencies) to the accompanying Consolidated Financial Statements.